Pep Guardiola: Personal life

 Guardiola was born to Dolors and Valentí.
 He has two older sisters and a younger brother, Pere Guardiola, a football agent.
 He is an atheist.
 Guardiola met his wife Cristina Serra when he was 18.
 They married on 29 May 2014.
 They have three children named Maria, Màrius and Valentina.
 Serra and Guardiola split in 2025.
 He is a distant relative to Spanish politician Anna Balletbò.

 Following his tenure as Barcelona's manager, he stated that he would move to the United States to live in Manhattan, New York, for a year, until he had decided on his future.
 To prepare for his position as the manager of Bayern Munich, Guardiola studied German for four to five hours each day.

 Guardiola supports the political independence of Catalonia.
 In 2015, he confirmed that he would participate in the pro-independence coalition, Junts pel Sí, in that year's regional parliamentary election.
+He has spoken in support of the people of Palestine and condemned the civilian loss of life in the Gaza War, referring to the situation as a genocide against Palestinians.

-On 24 May 2023, Guardiola made a cameo appearance in Ted Lasso, in which Ted Lasso's (played by Jason Sudeikis) team, AFC Richmond, play against Manchester City and win.
+On 24 May 2023, Guardiola made a cameo appearance in Ted Lasso, in which Ted Lasso's (played by Jason Sudeikis) team, A.F.C.
+Richmond, play against Manchester City and win.
 Guardiola gives Lasso a handshake following City's defeat and gives Lasso a word of advice, to which Lasso responds positively.
 Guardiola reportedly is a fan of the show and enjoys watching it with his wife and daughter.

 Guardiola was one of the 13 sports personalities named in the Pandora Papers published by the International Consortium of Investigative Journalists (ICIJ).
 He had an account open in the principality of Andorra until 2012, exploiting the tax amnesty that Mariano Rajoy's conservative government had enacted in Spain to regularise his fiscal situation.
 Until that point, he had not declared the funds held in that account to the Spanish Tax Agency.